 Spermatogenesis is a distinct biological process that occurs within the seminiferous tubules of the testes.
-Sertoli cells inside the seminiferous tubules and Leydig cells in the interstitial space of testicular tissue play an essential role in starting and maintaining sperm growth and also in regulating male hormone production]22[.
-The growth and function of the testis are strictly regulated by microRNAs (miRNAs), which regulate the expression of numerous protein-coding genes associated with cellular differentiation in the male reproductive system.
-Also, different types of male infertility, such as asthenospermia, oligospermia, azoospermia, and teratozoospermia, have been evaluated using miRNAs as molecular biomarkers]23-24[.
-Additionally, the processes of spermatogonial differentiation and the initiation of meiosis during spermatogenesis are subject to stringent regulation by various genes, including those that encode enzymes involved in the biogenesis of miRNAs]25[.
-Moreover, there is a large set of miRNAs within the male reproductive system that play vital roles in the mammalian spermatogenesis by modulating the expression of protein-coding genes involved in different cell maintenance, predominantly Sertoli cells and Leydig cells]23,26-27[.
-As reported, miR-202 plays a crucial role in inhibiting premature spermatogonial differentiation and the initiation of meiosis during spermatogenesis in mice, and its silencing is accompanied by the age-dependent decline of fertility]25].
-However, whether and how miR-202-5p may affect the toxicity of Carb remains unclear.
+Sertoli cells inside the seminiferous tubules and Leydig cells in the interstitial space of testicular tissue play an essential role in starting and maintaining sperm growth and also in regulating male hormone production [22].
+The growth and function of the testis are strictly regulated by microRNAs (miRNAs), that regulate the expression of numerous protein-coding genes associated with cellular differentiation in the male reproductive system.
+Also, different types of male infertility, such as asthenospermia, oligospermia, azoospermia, and teratozoospermia have been evaluated using miRNAs as molecular biomarkers[23-24].
+Additionally, the processes of spermatogonial differentiation and the initiation of meiosis during spermatogenesis are subject to stringent regulation by various genes, including those that encode enzymes involved in the biogenesis of miRNAs [25].
+Moreover, there are a large set of miRNAs within the male reproductive system which act vital roles in the mammalian spermatogenesis by modulating the expression of protein-coding genes involved in different cell maintenance predominately Sertoli cells and Leydig cells [23,26-27].
+As reported, miR-202 plays a crucial role in inhibiting premature spermatogonial differentiation and the initiation of meiosis during spermatogenesis in mice and its silencing accompanied by age-dependent decline of fertility [25].
+However, whether and how miR-202-5p may affect the toxicity of Carb remain unclear.